danijchan/cse15l-lab-reports/wk2LabReport.md

 ## Part 3 - What did I learn?

 It may seem really irrelevent to the course, but coming into computer science as a woman, I thought it would be really difficult seeking help or looking for people to socialize in within the same major.
+It's hard finding a community within this major, especially a community of women.
+I often feel really isolated because of imposter syndrome.
+It feels like everyone around me know what's going on, but when it comes to me, I have absolutely no idea.
+But within Lab 2 and 3 in this class, I feel a lot more included.
+When we're working in groups, it feel like when we're lost, we're lost together.
+And we would seek help together and figure out the problem together.
+I learned that there *is* a community here for me.

+And if you want a more academic answer.
+I learned how to write test cases.
+Going through CSE11 and now CSE12 and CSE15L, I never really knew how to write test cases.
+Because we had to wrtie them in Lab 3, it really helped me not just in this class but now across all of my classes.